 The PhD is based on a single research project under the training and supervision of one of our Research Leaders.
 The School has strong links with research institutions, business, and industry, both in the UK and overseas, working to develop innovative and exciting areas of research and technology.
 Research is interdisciplinary and ranges from laboratory-based fundamental science to field-based applied agriculture and biomedicine.

-The MIBTP is a BBSRC-funded doctoral training partnership between the University of Warwick, the University of Birmingham and the University of Leicester.
+The MIBTP is a BBSRC-funded doctoral training partnership between the University of Warwick, the University of Birmingham, the University of Leicester, Aston University and Harper Adams University.
 The MIBTP has an ambitious vision to deliver innovative, world class research across the Life Sciences to boost the growing Bioeconomy in the Midlands and across the UK.

 PhD Studentship projects will be focused in vital research areas such as food security, bio-energy and industrial biotechnology, as well as using interdisciplinary and quantitative approaches to biology.